Skip to main navigation Skip to search Skip to main content

 Personal profile

-Aven-Le Zhou is an artist-scholar whose practice-based research examines the sociocultural and ecological dimensions of technological advancements, exploring alternative pathways for technodiversity through interactive art.
+Aven-Le Zhou is an artist-scholar whose research and practices examine the sociocultural and ecological dimensions of technological advancements, exploring alternative and relational pathways for technodiversity through interactive art and more-than-human design.

 His recent research, From Interactivity to Relationality, critiques the narrowing of “interaction” and “embodiment” within the art-technology nexus.
 By recentering intercorporeality and introducing post-anthropocentric perspectives on the body, he proposes Relational Embodiment—a framework that extends embodiment beyond anthropocentric perspectives toward the technological, the nonhuman, the ecological, and the planetary.
 His work foregrounds an urgent call for relational thinking across interactive art and related applied sciences, e.g., AI, robotics, and human–computer interaction.

 His artworks have been exhibited internationally at leading institutions and festivals, including Ars Electronica Festival, ISEA Creative Works, Digital Art China Exhibition, Chronus Art Center, Shanghai Duolun Museum of Modern Art, and Guangdong Times Museum.
-His scholarly publications appear in renowned art and technology venues such as Leonardo, SIGGRAPH, and ISEA.
+His scholarly publications appear in renowned art and technology venues, including Leonardo, SIGGRAPH, and ISEA, as well as HCI venues such as ACM DIS, TEI, and C&C.

 Research interests

-1. Relationality — Replacing interactivity in (interactive) art with ethical, affective, and sociocultural relating across human and nonhuman bodies.
+1. Relationality — Expanding interactivity in interactive art and interaction design with ethical, affective, and sociocultural relating across human and nonhumans.

-2. Relational Embodiment — Extending embodiment beyond the human toward technological, ecological, and planetary scales.
+2. Relational Embodiment — Extending embodiment beyond the anthropocentrism toward technological, nonhuman, ecological, and planetary scales.

 3. Technodiversity — Advocating diversity and plural and hybrid technological futures as an ethical and creative imperative against homogenized AI cultures.